Shell Fuel Rewards program guide

-This makes credit card strategy with the Fuel Rewards Network
+This makes credit card strategy with the Fuel Rewards Network a little tricky.

 For instance, if you’re trying to earn discounts through the Dining Rewards network, you’ll want to use a credit card that offers a bonus on restaurant purchases.
 However, when you pay for gas, you’ll want to use a card that offers a bonus on gas purchases – which could be a totally different card!